-The historical data review was completed during the first few months of 2006.
+The historical data review was completed the beginning of 2006.
 The Reconnaissance Cruise was conducted on the TDI-Brooks research vessel R/V GYRE from 11 to 25 March 2006, using over-the-side imaging equipment and shipboard acoustic methods and was the initial cruise conducted for this contract.
-The cruise was completed in two week-long legs with an interim port call in Venice, LA.
+The cruise was completed in two, week-long legs with an interim port call in Venice, LA.
 Leg I (11-18 March) was dedicated to drift camera work to survey the seabed at selected sites.
 Leg II (19-25 March) involved both drift camera and trawling/box core work efforts for isotopic characterization of the seep-background interactions near seep sites in the deep GoM.
 Twenty-four sites were studied.
 The cruise mobilized and embarked from Freeport, Texas.
 The objective was to provide timely input for the site selection process for the subsequent ALVIN expedition (May 2006).
 The Deep Chemosynthetic Community Characterization Cruise (DCCC) was conducted on the Wood's Hole Oceanographic Institute (WHOI) research vessel R/V ATLANTIS and the ALVIN Deep Submergence Vehicle (DSV) from 7 May - 2 June 2006, and was the second cruise conducted for this contract.
 The cruise mobilized and embarked from Key West, Florida, and de-mobilized at Galveston, Texas.
 Twenty-four dives were completed on ALVIN.
 At some sites, multiple dives were made while at other sites only a single dive was completed.

-Post-cruise reports were completed for both of these cruises and were submitted to MMS.
-The data from these two cruises was up-loaded to a site located on the TDI-Brooks International Website.
+The Deep Chemosynthetic Reconnaissance II Cruise (DCR2) was conducted on the NOAA Ship research vessel Ronald H. Brown and the ROV JASON from 4 June - 6 July 2007, and was the fourth cruise conducted for this contract.
+The cruise mobilized and embarked from Panama City, Florida, and de-mobilized at Galveston, Texas.
+Post-cruise reports were completed for all cruises and were submitted to MMS.
+The data from these two cruises was uploaded to a site located on the TDI-Brooks International Website.
 All program researchers have password-protected access to these data.